chrisgrieser/shimmering-focus/README.md

 💡 You can add your own Annotation Tags by adding a snippet [using this template](https://github.com/chrisgrieser/shimmering-focus/blob/main/annotation-tag-template.css).

-### Max View
+### Max View & Focus View
-- By default, the theme uses readable line length as well as smaller images & PDFs when the left sidebar is visible. __When it is hidden, line length is extended to full length__, and images & PDFs to full size.
-(Requires `Readable line length` editor setting to be *enabled*.)
-- Useful when dealing with big tables or many images.
+- __Max View__: By default, the theme uses readable line length[^4] as well as smaller images & PDFs.
+When the *left* sidebar is hidden, line length is extended to full length, and images & PDFs are expanded to full width.
+This is useful when dealing with big tables or many images.
+- __Focus View__ *(disabled by default)*: Hiding the *left* side bar will also hide the *right* sidebar, with the right side bar staying hidden until the left one is shown again.
+This synergizes with *Max View*, but also works when Max View is disabled.
+To enable *Focus View*, use the [Style Settings Plugin](#Customization).
+- *Recommendation*: For both features, it is useful to set a hotkey for the built-in command `Toggle left sidebar`.

-💡 You can turn this feature off or adjust the size of images & PDFs with the [Style Settings Plugin](#Customization).
+💡 You can turn the *Max View* feature off and/or adjust the size of images & PDFs with the [Style Settings Plugin](#Customization).

 <img src="https://user-images.githubusercontent.com/73286100/138562271-2f7d3589-d580-49e4-bea6-ca3e3004ab78.gif" alt="Promo Max View" width=60%>